-\NOTE A grade of C- DOES NOT give Gordon Rule or General Education credit!
+\NOTE A grade of "C -" DOES NOT give math General Education credit!

-For those taking the S-U option: S [330 - 500 points] U [0 - 329.99 points]
+For those taking the S - U option: S[330 - 500 points] U [0 - 329.99 points]

-Approval of the S-U option must be obtained from Dr. Grady.
-The deadline for filing an application with the Registrar and further restrictions on the S-U option are given in the Undergraduate Catalog.

-For a complete explanation of current policies for assigning grade points, refer to the UF undergraduate catalog: catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx
+Approval of the 'S - U' option must be obtained from and approved by the registrar's office.
+The deadline for filing an application with the Registrar and further information on the 'S - U' option are found in the Undergraduate Catalog.
+For a complete explanation of current policies for assigning grade points, refer to the UF undergraduate catalog.

-4b VIDEOS and LECTURE QUESTIONS: Viewing the lecture presentations is an important aspect of the learning process.
+4b.
+VIDEOS and LECTURE QUESTIONS(LQ): Viewing the lecture presentations is an important aspect of the learning process.
 Videos are accessed through the modules in Canvas.
-There are 2-3 lecture questions to be completed with each lecture and you have 2 tries per each lecture question assignment.
-You may earn up to 20 points by completing lecture questions by the specified due date.
+There are 2-3 lecture quiz questions to be completed with each lecture and you have 2 tries per each lecture quiz.
+You may earn up to 20 points by completing lecture quizzes by the specified due date.